 Upgrade Now, or Upgrade Later?

 If you’re reading this shortly after macOS Monterey’s initial public release, you should be aware that it’s likely that a few bugs and compatibility issues will be discovered and fixed soon, although these bugs may not necessarily affect you.
-Already, if you purchase a brand new Mac that has Monterey installed, you’ll be prompted to install macOS Monterey 12.0.1 update.
+If you’ve purchased a brand new Mac that has Monterey installed, you’ll be prompted to install the latest macOS Monterey update.

 Some Mac users, as a general rule, prefer to wait a few weeks for the initial bugs to be worked out and patched, and for more information to become available about compatibility with third-party apps and hardware, before upgrading to the latest macOS.
 Other Mac users are excited to embrace bleeding-edge macOS advancements and will prefer to upgrade immediately.